-- 7.7 REFORM MOVEMENTS: Social, political, and economic inequalities sparked various reform movements and resistance efforts.
+7.7 REFORM MOVEMENTS: Social, political, and economic inequalities sparked various reform movements and resistance efforts.
 Influenced by the Second Great Awakening, New York played a key role in major reform efforts.
-(Standards: 1, 5; Themes: SOC, CIV, GOV) - 7.7a The Second Great Awakening, which had a strong showing in New York, inspired reform movements. - > Students will investigate examples of early 19th-century reform movements such as education, prisons, temperance, and mental health care, examining the circumstances that led to the need for reform.
+(Standards: 1, 5; Themes: SOC, CIV, GOV)

+7.7a The Second Great Awakening, which had a strong showing in New York, inspired reform movements.

-- 7.7b Enslaved African Americans resisted slavery in various ways in the 19th century.
-The abolitionist movement also worked to raise awareness and generate resistance to the institution of slavery. - > Students will examine ways in which enslaved Africans organized and resisted their conditions. - > Students will explore efforts of William Lloyd Garrison, Frederick Douglass, and Harriet Tubman to abolish slavery. - > Students will examine the impact of Uncle Tom's Cabin on the public perception of slavery. - > Students will investigate New York State and its role in the abolition movement, including the locations of Underground Railroad stations. - 7.7c Women joined the movements for abolition and temperance and organized to advocate for women's property rights, fair wages, education, and political equality. - > Students will examine efforts of women to acquire more rights, including Sojourner Truth, Elizabeth Cady Stanton, Matilda Joslyn Gage, and Susan B. Anthony. - > Students will explain the significance of the Seneca Falls Convention and the Declaration of Sentiments. - 7.7d The Anti-Rent movement in New York State was an attempt by tenant farmers to protest the landownership system. - > Students will trace the Anti-Rent movement in New York State.
+- > Students will investigate examples of early 19th-century reform movements such as education, prisons, temperance, and mental health care, examining the circumstances that led to the need for reform. - 7.7b Enslaved African Americans resisted slavery in various ways in the 19th century.
+The abolitionist movement also worked to raise awareness and generate resistance to the institution of slavery. - > Students will examine ways in which enslaved Africans organized and resisted their conditions. - > Students will explore efforts of William Lloyd Garrison, Frederick Douglass, and Harriet Tubman to abolish slavery. - > Students will examine the impact of Uncle Tom's Cabin on the public perception of slavery. - > Students will investigate New York State and its role in the abolition movement, including the locations of Underground Railroad stations. - > Students will examine the seizure if the ship, La Amistad, carrying enslaved Africans, off the coast of Long Island and the resulting Supreme Court decision in United States v.
+The Amistad (1841). - 7.7c Women joined the movements for abolition and temperance and organized to advocate for women's property rights, fair wages, education, and political equality. - > Students will examine efforts of women to acquire more rights, including Sojourner Truth, Elizabeth Cady Stanton, Matilda Joslyn Gage, and Susan B. Anthony. - > Students will explain the significance of the Seneca Falls Convention and the Declaration of Sentiments. - 7.7d The Anti-Rent movement in New York State was an attempt by tenant farmers to protest the landownership system. - > Students will trace the Anti-Rent movement in New York State.